adlibre/dms-client/README.md

 # Command line Adlibre DMS File Upload Client

-Uploads file/directory into Adlibre DMS API, depending on options/config specified.
+Uploads a signle file or whole directory of files into an Adlibre DMS instance using the DMS webservices API.

-In order to function it must have configuration file, usually called 'dms_client.cfg'.
+In order to function the client requires a configuration file, usually called 'dms_client.cfg'.
-You may override those settings by specifying alternative configuration file with '-config' key parameter.
+You may specify an alternative configuration file at runtime with '-config' key parameter, or define any of the configuration options as shown below.

 ## Available options: